 We're working to make Oklahoma the safest and most humane place to be an animal by the year 2032.
 Learn more about our twenty-year initiative and how you can participate.

 At Kirkpatrick Foundation, we believe that by minimizing animal suffering and elevating the standards of care, treatment, and welfare for all Oklahoma animals, the condition of all Oklahoma citizens will be greatly improved.
-Two of our six key elements include the triennial ANIMAL Conference (first held in 2015 and upcoming in October 21-23, 2018) and The Oklahoma Animal Study, documenting the welfare status of Oklahoma animal.
+Two of our six key elements include the triennial ANIMAL Conference (held in 2015 and 2018 and the next conference will take place June 10-12, 2021) and The Oklahoma Animal Study, documenting the welfare status of Oklahoma animal.

 Historically, Oklahoma has been a leader in many ways, from energy development and weather technology to the creative arts.
 The state is now poised to address one of the most pivotal topics of our time: animal welfare and protection, from the proliferation of puppy mills to industrial livestock production.
 For several decades, Kirkpatrick Foundation has responded to this pressing need with a commitment to assist through the advancement of knowledge and collaboration.